Seventy (Latter Day Saints)

-Place in Latter Day Saint hierarchy
+Place in Latter-day Saint hierarchy

 In practical terms, the priesthood office of seventy is one which has varied widely over the course of history.
-As originally envisioned by Latter Day Saint movement founder Joseph Smith in the 1830s, the seventy were to be a body composed of several separate quorums of up to 70 seventies each, all of which would be led by seven presidents.
+As originally envisioned by Latter-day Saint movement founder Joseph Smith in the 1830s, the seventy were to be a body composed of several separate quorums of up to 70 seventies each, all of which would be led by seven presidents.
 These presidents, chosen from the first quorum, would appoint and direct the other quorums of seventy.

 In the LDS Church, the largest of the Latter Day Saint denominations, the quorums of the seventy are directed and supervised hierarchically by the Quorum of the Twelve Apostles, who are in turn directed by the First Presidency.
-As introduced by Smith, the apostles and the seventy had authority only outside the main body of Latter Day Saints in Zion, and in the outlying stakes.
+As introduced by Smith, the apostles and the seventy had authority only outside the main body of Latter-day Saints in Zion, and in the outlying stakes.
 Members in Zion and the stakes were led by the High Council of Zion (under the direction of the First Presidency) and stake high councils.

 As a body, the seventy in the LDS Church are considered to be equal in priesthood authority with the Quorum of the Twelve Apostles.
 This presumably means that if the apostles were killed or incapacitated, the seventy could take over the function of the apostles.
 However, in such circumstances, the seventy would be required to act unanimously.

-Early Latter Day Saint quorums of seventy
+Early Latter-day Saint quorums of seventy

-Historically, the First Quorum of the Seventy came into being in 1835 when seven men were set apart as the First Seven Presidents of the Seventy.
+The First Quorum of the Seventy came into being in 1835 when seven men were set apart as the First Seven Presidents of the Seventy.

 In 1837, six of the seven presidents were released because it was discovered that they had previously been ordained high priests.
 Five of these men were ultimately replaced by others.
 The other two—Levi W. Hancock and Joseph Young—remained members of the First Seven Presidents for the rest of their lives.